-Power outages can have a more detrimental effect on your business that you may think, especially when it comes to losing money.
+Power outages can have a more detrimental effect on your business than you may think, especially when it comes to losing money.

 Research has shown that 59% of Fortune 500 companies experience over 1.5 hours of downtime a week, meaning £30.4m being lost each year.

-With an increase of power cuts over the past couple of years, it’s never been more important to make sure you’re prepared.
+With an increase in power cuts over the past couple of years, it’s never been more important to make sure you’re prepared.

 Having a standby generator on site will not just protect your business against contingencies, if the power does go out it will automatically start running and prevent downtime.

 However, should you have a generator in place and there’s an outage in the area, there are ways you could lose revenue…

 Without electricity, your colleagues won’t be able to use their phones, should they have access to a landline, this means that not only will they not be able to make internal phone calls, but they’ll also not be able to receive calls from customers of clients.